CoffeePoweredComputers/c3dnd/_sources/c3dnd-postsurvey.rst

 .. shortanswer:: c3dnd-post-6-hours

-   About how many hours have you been programming in Python?
+   About how many hours have you been programming in C?

 .. shortanswer:: c3dnd-post-7-langs